magento/merchdocs/src/stores/admin-signin.md

    ![]({% link images/images/admin-login-google-auth-setup.png %}){: .zoom}
    _Set Up Google Authenticator_

-   -  Capture QR Code from smart phone
+   -  Capture QR Code using a smart phone

       On your smart phone, launch Google Authenticator.
 Tap the **plus** sign (+) in the upper-right corner of the app.
 Then at the bottom of the screen, tap **Scan Barcode** and take a picture of the QR code.